 Conditions where private ophthalmology often shines

-Multifocal, EDOF and toric IOLs are not generally available on the NHS.
-Private gives you the full range plus the named consultant performing your case.
+Cataract with premium IOL: multifocal, EDOF and toric IOLs are not generally available on the NHS — private gives you the full range plus the named consultant performing your case.
+See trifocal vs EDOF lenses.

 When the NHS is the right call